farrajota/human_pose_estimation_torch/README.md

 # Human Body Joints estimation for torch7

 Train and test a human body joints estimator network using Lua/Torch7 for single humans on a single image.
 This method is a modified version of the original [hourglass networks](https://github.com/anewell/pose-hg-train).
+For more information see our paper (**TODO: insert link to the paper.**)

 This code provides an easy way to train a network on a variety of datasets, all available through the `dbcollection` package.
 The available datasets for train/test/benchmark are the following: